-CohBar, Inc. ("CohBar," "its" or the "Company") is a clinical stage biotechnology company and a leader in the research and development of mitochondria based therapeutics (MBTs), a novel and emerging class of therapeutics that have the potential to treat a wide range of diseases associated with aging and metabolic dysfunction, including non-alcoholic steatohepatitis (NASH), obesity, type 2 diabetes mellitus (T2D), fibrotic diseases, cancer, cardiovascular disease, atherosclerosis and neurodegenerative diseases such as Alzheimer's disease.
+CohBar, Inc. ("CohBar," "its" or the "Company") is a clinical stage biotechnology company focused on the research and development of mitochondria based therapeutics ("MBTs"), an emerging class of drugs for the treatment of chronic and age-related diseases including nonalcoholic steatohepatitis ("NASH"), obesity, cancer, fibrotic diseases such as idiopathic pulmonary fibrosis, acute respiratory distress syndrome (ARDS) including COVID-19 associated ARDS, type 2 diabetes mellitus and cardiovascular and neurodegenerative diseases.